alenachao/alenachao/README.md

 # 👋 Hello, I'm Alena!
 Welcome to my GitHub!
 I’m currently an Electrical Engineering and Computer Sciences major at UC Berkeley.
-My expected graduation is in May 2026, and I’m passionate about Software Engineering, Data Science, and Machine Learning.
+I’m passionate about Software Engineering, Data Science, and Machine Learning.

 My most recent project was in collaboration with Google and Break Through Tech, where my group built a [search query recommendation system](https://github.com/harsita-keerthi/btt-google-2e).